kuopinghsu/srv32/README.md

 <img src="https://github.com/kuopinghsu/simple-riscv/blob/master/images/coremark.png" alt="Coremark" width=640>

+> Note: This is not the correct Coremark value.
+Coremark requires a total time of more than 10 seconds, but this will result in a longer simulation time.
+This Coremark value only provides a reference when the iteration is 4.

 ## Cycles per Instruction Performance

 Two instructions brach panelty if branch taken, CPI is 1 for other instructions.
 The average Cycles per Instruction (CPI) is approximately 1.2 on Dhrystone diag.